amrvac/amrvac/doc/welcome.md

 # Introduction {#introduction}

 This is the documentation for the development version of MPI-AMRVAC.
-The code is hosted on [Gitlab](https://github.com/amrvac/amrvac), and the documentation on [amrvac.org](http://amrvac.org/).
+The code is available on [Github](https://github.com/amrvac/amrvac), and the documentation on [amrvac.org](http://amrvac.org/).

 # Quick links {#quick_links}